RMI-NITT/PEPPER-SLAM_Navigation_Bot/README.md

 # PEPPER-SLAM_Navigation_Bot
 A Differential Drive Mobile Robot that can perform SLAM (Simultaneous Localization and Mapping) and Autonomous Navigation using navigation stack and avoid obstacles in a room.

+**NOTE: Scroll Down to view the Photo Gallery of the Robot and its functionalities.**

 ## Demonstration Videos (YouTube):
 1) Navigation Simulation on Gazebo: https://youtu.be/JQFO9v_3PpE
 2) Performing SLAM with PEPPER: https://youtu.be/AsfRXxU7h94